 What are device administrator privileges?

 Device administrator privileges (sometimes called “admin rights”) allow apps to change your device password, lock your phone, or even permanently wipe all data from your device.
 Malicious apps can use these privileges against you, but they’re also important for legitimate apps.
 For example, security apps with admin privileges are difficult to uninstall, which helps stop thieves from removing them from your phone.
-Our free AVG AntiVirus app uses device administrator privileges to let you remotely lock or wipe your device if it’s ever lost or stolen.
+Our free AVG AntiVirus FREE for Android uses device administrator privileges to let you remotely lock or wipe your device if it’s ever lost or stolen.

 What are root privileges?